-The person who provides the gifts;

-The value of the gifts; The regularity (dates) of the gifts; and a.
+- a.
+The person who provides the gifts; - b.
+The value of the gifts; - c.
+The regularity (dates) of the gifts; and - d.
+The purpose of the gifts. - e.
+CMHA reserves the right to verify the income amount and source of the person providing the recurring gift. - 26.
+Zero-Income Status - a.
 Families claiming to have no income will be required to execute income verification forms.
 CMHA will utilize EIV methods to verify a client's zero-income status.
-CMHA may also utilize credit checks to determine if there is unreported income of a household member.

-- a.
-The purpose of the gifts. - b.
-CMHA reserves the right to verify the income amount and source of the person providing the recurring gift.

-26. Zero-Income Status

-b.
-Full-Time Student Status

-- 1. Only the first \$480 of the earned income of full time students, other than head, co-head, or spouse, will be counted towards family income. - 2.
+CMHA may also utilize credit checks to determine if there is unreported income of a household member. - b.
+Full-Time Student Status - 1.
+Only the first \$480 of the earned income of full time students, other than head, co-head, or spouse, will be counted towards family income. - 2.
 Financial aid, scholarships and grants are not counted towards family income.
 Verification of full time student status includes: - 3.
-Written verification from the registrar's office or other school official. - School records indicating enrollment for sufficient number of credits to be considered a full-time student by the educational institution.

-27. Verification Of Student Financial Assistance
+Written verification from the registrar's office or other school official. - School records indicating enrollment for sufficient number of credits to be considered a full-time student by the educational institution. - 27.
+Verification Of Student Financial Assistance